Viper (Madame Hydra): Fictional character biography

-During the "Secret Empire" storyline, Viper attends the meeting of the HYDRA High Council and talks about the opening of two new detention facilities to double the amount of Inhumans held in indefinite custody.
-While doing business with some men, Viper is told by a HYDRA agent that they have apprehended Black Widow.
-This is part of a diversion so that the Champions can infiltrate a HYDRA base.
-When Viper figures out that Widow is planning to kill Hydra Supreme, Viper tries to persuade Widow to join up with her enterprise.
+During the "Secret Empire" storyline, Viper attends the meeting of the Hydra High Council and talks about the opening of two new detention facilities to double the amount of Inhumans held in indefinite custody.
+While doing business with some men, Viper is told by a Hydra agent that they have apprehended Black Widow.
+This is part of a diversion so that the Champions can infiltrate a Hydra base.
+When Viper figures out that Black Widow is planning to kill Hydra Supreme, Viper tries to persuade Black Widow to join up with her enterprise.

-During the "Hunt for Wolverine" storyline, Viper is seen in Madripoor where she leads the Femme Fatales (consisting of Knockout, Bloodlust, Mindblast, Snake Whip, and Sapphire Styx) into ambushing Kitty Pryde, Domino, Jubilee, Psylocke, and Storm at the King's Impresario Restaurant.
-While Psylocke, Rogue, and Storm are defeated and taken prisoner by Madame Hydra and the Femme Fatales, Kitty Pryde escapes with Domino and Jubilee.
+During the "Hunt for Wolverine" storyline, Viper is seen in Madripoor, where she leads the Femme Fatales (consisting of Knockout, Bloodlust, Mindblast, Snake Whip, and Sapphire Styx) in ambushing Kitty Pryde, Domino, Jubilee, Psylocke, and Storm at the King's Impresario Restaurant.
+While Psylocke, Rogue, and Storm are defeated and taken prisoner by Madame Hydra and the Femme Fatales, Pryde escapes with Domino and Jubilee.
 Viper congratulates the Femme Fatales for their work as they now have Psylocke, Rogue, and Storm as their prisoners.
 Mindblast suggests that they put a bounty on the ones that escaped, stating that every gang member in Lowtown will be looking for them.
 Viper states that she will discuss with her client on where to proceed next and to deposit Rogue and Storm to the client as "special guests."
-As Viper gives the status report to a representative of her client, she mentions that Sapphire Styx is still draining off of Psylocke just like she did with Magneto.
-The representative tells Viper that Sapphire Styx tends to prefer the life force of the mutants and tells Viper to focus on delivering the package as all that they are serves the will of Soteira.
-As Snake Whip asks if they are going to ignore Sapphire Styx's vampiric appetite, Viper says that they have to obey the representative's orders and "let the @#$%& feed."
-Viper is contacted by a representative of Soteira who was displeased that the launch was delayed by a torrential rainstorm and suggest that they launch before sunrise.
-While reluctantly taking the representative's suggestion, Viper and Snake Whip check up on Sapphire Styx who knocks down Snake Whip and claims that Wolverine's Patch alias is present even though Sapphire is the only one who can see him.
+As Viper gives the status report to a representative of her client, she mentions that Sapphire is still draining off of Psylocke just like she did with Magneto.
+The representative tells Viper that Sapphire tends to prefer the life force of the mutants and tells Viper to focus on delivering the package as all that they are serves the will of Soteira.
+As Snake Whip asks if they are going to ignore Sapphire's vampiric appetite, Viper says that they have to obey the representative's orders and "let the @#$%& feed."
+Viper is contacted by a representative of Soteira, who was displeased that the launch was delayed by a torrential rainstorm and suggest that they launch before sunrise.
+While reluctantly taking the representative's suggestion, Viper and Snake Whip check up on Sapphire who knocks down Snake Whip and claims that Wolverine's Patch alias is present even though Sapphire is the only one who can see him.
 Viper calls Knockout and Mindblast away from the prisoners to help deal with Sapphire.
 After hearing that the launch site for the rocket bound for Soteira is under attack, Viper gives the orders to launch it now.
-After Sapphire Styx explodes, Viper maintains the higher ground while Snake Whip joins the fight.
-When the Femme Fatales are defeated, Viper flees as Magneto plans to pursue her in order to purge Madripoor of Viper's criminal empire.
+After Sapphire explodes, Viper maintains the higher ground while Snake Whip joins the fight.
+When the Femme Fatales are defeated, Viper flees as Magneto plans to pursue her to purge Madripoor of Viper's criminal empire.

-In the pages of the Ravencroft miniseries, Viper is seen as a member of J.A.N.U.S.
+In the Ravencroft miniseries, Viper is seen as a member of J.A.N.U.S.